 The Corporation maintains competitive group benefit plans for all NEOs including provision of life insurance, accidental death and dismemberment insurance, short term disability income, long term disability income and health and dental coverage.
 Benefits under these plans do not differ from those extended to other management employees.
-Group benefits cease on the NEO's retirement or termination.
+Group benefits cease on the NEO's retirement or termination and, with respect to certain group benefits, upon obtaining the age of 65 and 70.
 From time to time the Corporation provides other forms of compensation that are common in the automotive industry such as providing company cars and club memberships to NEOs.